-The system will not overbalance until it is tipped more than 22° and is sturdily built into a 1.5" square extruded aluminum frame.
+The system will not overbalance until it is tipped more than 22^o and is sturdily built into a 1.5" square extruded aluminum frame.
 In addition, the system should be bolted to the facility floor.
+Seismic restraints have been provided to securely lag the system to the floor.